Deferred tax calculation guidelines

 Goodwill

 Deferred tax is not recognised on the initial recognition of goodwill.
 In the deferred tax calculation, the balance of goodwill should be deducted from the accounting value of intangible assets.
-Goodwill would no typically be included in the tax fixed asset register, but if it is, the amount included should also be deducted from the tax value.
+Goodwill would not typically be included in the tax fixed asset register, but if it is, the amount included should also be deducted from the tax value.

 Capital work in progress